yaronvel/smart_contracts/mixer/README.md

 In day 2, Bob<sub>anonymous</sub> and Alice<sub>anonymous</sub> register to claim 1000 Ether.
 The registration requires 1 Ether deposit.
 In day 3, the contract enables Bob<sub>anonymous</sub> and Alice<sub>anonymous</sub> to withdraw 1001 Ether (1000 Ether initial deposit + 1 Ether registration deposit).

-An dishonest behavior is to register a claim that is not backed up by a deposit.
+A dishonest behavior is to register a claim that is not backed up by a deposit.
 We handle dishonest behavior in the following way:
 Suppose that in day 2.5 Charlie<sub>anonymous</sub> also register a claim for 1000 Ether and make a 1 Ether deposit.
 In day 3, the contract detects a violation (sum of claims > sum deposits).
 In this case a *revealing phase* begins.